eltonninja/F23_HealthChain/README.md

 HealthChain aims to create a framework for standardizing personal health data using blockchain technologies and allow for long-term health data analytics through generative AI to allow for objective referral information.

+### Instructions
+- Clone the repository onto your local machine
+- Open a terminal/command prompt and navigate to the UI directory of the repository
+- Run the following command 'python manage.py runserver'
+- Navigate to http://127.0.0.1:8000/ using an internet browser

 ### AI component

 - Data: Synthea is a free open-source software that allows for the generation of synthetic patient medical records that are reflective of actual records, allowing training on large synthetic datasets